Skip to content

 Rocky’s built-in sweep deletes idempotency stamps from state.redb after retention_days.
 On s3 / gcs / tiered backends, the sweep is correct but pays a per-key delete during state upload.
 For projects that emit thousands of stamps per day, configuring a bucket-native lifecycle rule is faster, cheaper, and keeps GC running even when no Rocky process is active.

 Both rules below match the default state.s3_prefix / state.gcs_prefix of rocky/state/.
 Adjust the prefix if you’ve overridden it.
-The retention window should match — or be larger than — [state.idempotency] retention_days so Rocky’s own sweep doesn’t try to delete an object the bucket has already removed.
+The retention window should match [state.idempotency] retention_days, or be larger, so Rocky’s own sweep doesn’t try to delete an object the bucket has already removed.

 {